tracim/tracim/doc/backend_specific/env_settings.md

 tracimcli dev parameters list --template "| {env_var_name: <74}| {config_file_name: <63}| {config_name: <67}|"
 ```

-⚠️ The generated list is based on your configuration file. ⚠️
+⚠️ The generated list is based on your `development.ini` file. ⚠️

+To update the list below you will need to:

-You need to activate all applications (`app.enabled` setting) for this list to be complete.
+- Activate all applications (`app.enabled` setting)
+- Set `collaborative_document_edition.software` to `collabora`
+- Give a value to `collaborative_document_edition.collabora.base_url`

 | Environment variable name                                                 | Configuration file name                                        | Displayed configuration name                                       |
 |---------------------------------------------------------------------------|----------------------------------------------------------------|--------------------------------------------------------------------|